Analytic solutions for stochastic hybrid models of gene regulatory networks: Introduction

 Very small copy numbers of genes, RNA, or protein molecules in single cells give rise to heterogeneity across genetically identical cells~\cite{raj2008nature}.
 During the last decades discrete-state stochastic models have become a popular approach to describe gene expression in single cells since they adequately account for discrete random events underlying such cellular processes (see \cite{Schnoerr17} for a review).
 Exact solutions for such models are available if they obey detailed balance \cite{Laurenzi2000} or restrict to monomolecular intracellular interactions \cite{jahnke}.
 However, since gene regulatory networks typically contain feedback loops, second-order interactions are necessary for an adequate description.
 Moreover, neither detailed balance nor linear dynamics are realistic assumptions even for simple regulatory networks.
 Recently, analytical solutions for single-gene feedback loops have been presented~\cite{GriSchNew12,hornos2005self,kumar2014exact,liu2016decomposition,vandecan2013self,visco2008exact}.

 The underlying state space of discrete-stochastic models that describe gene regulatory networks is typically extremely large due to the combinatorial nature of molecule counts for different types of chemical species.
 Moreover, realistic upper bounds on protein counts are often not known.
 Therefore, hybrid models have become popular in which for highly-abundant species only average counts are tracked while discrete random variables are used to represent species with low copy numbers.
-These hybrid approaches allow for faster and yet accurate Monte Carlo sampling that stochastically selects counts of species with low copy numbers and numerically integrates average counts of all other species \cite{hepp2015adaptive,crudu2009hybrid,Herajy2012,puchalka2004bridging}.
+These hybrid approaches allow for faster and yet accurate Monte-Carlo sampling that stochastically selects counts of species with low copy numbers and numerically integrates average counts of all other species \cite{hepp2015adaptive,crudu2009hybrid,Herajy2012,puchalka2004bridging,lin2018stochastic,bokes2013transcriptional}. {An application of this mathematical formalism to models in mathematical ecology can be found in~\cite{Costa2016}.}